Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Study Results

 \subsubsection{Bottom-up Creation to Support Divergent Exploration}

-As shown in Figure~\ref{Iteration_Process} and Table~\ref{tab:descriptive}, participants demonstrated significantly greater breadth and depth of exploration with \system{} compared to the GPT baseline.
-They pursued a wider range of narrative directions ($M_{\text{System}} = 6.92, SD = 2.81$ vs.\ $M_{\text{Baseline}} = 1.42, SD = 1.08$) while also producing more variations within single paths (branches: $M_{\text{System}} = 3.00, SD = 1.35$ vs.\ $M_{\text{Baseline}} = 1.92, SD = 0.67$).
-Although the average depth per path was slightly lower for \system{} ($M_{\text{System}} = 1.70, SD = 1.18$ vs.\ $M_{\text{Baseline}} = 2.00, SD = 1.22$), this reflected participants’ substantially broader exploration overall; within individual directions, they often engaged in deeper iterations, as evident in Figure~\ref{Iteration_Process}.
-Such enhanced exploration transformed their creative process from passively consuming LLM outputs to actively curating multimodal components.
+As shown in Appendix Figure~\ref{Iteration_Process} and Appendix Table~\ref{tab:descriptive}, participants demonstrated greater breadth and depth of exploration using \system{} and produced visibly more divergent narrative structures compared to the linear outputs of the GPT baseline.
 The \system{} canvas functioned as an exploratory space where participants pursued multiple storylines in parallel without linear constraints.

-This freeform environment encouraged spatial arrangement, clustering, and repositioning of ideas through manipulation and recombination of alternative story–image cards to explore divergent scenarios (P7, P4, P5, P8).
-Rather than committing immediately to single narratives, participants typically generated multiple alternatives in early phases, positioning the system as an expressive medium rather than merely a text generator.
-This exploratory approach helped participants avoid early fixation and sustained creative engagement.
+Rather than committing immediately to single narratives, participants typically generated multiple alternatives in early phases.
 As P8 observed: \textit{``GPT workflow is more streamlined... top-down.
-Using the visual app feels more bottom-up.
-You are open to possibilities, so there's not a finite result and more possibilities being explored.''} Ultimately, this shift highlights how multimodal, spatially organized exploration fosters divergent thinking, sustains creative momentum, and supports a more generative form of narrative authorship.
+Using the system feels more bottom-up.
+You are open to possibilities, and then you choose one way to go deep, so there's not a finite result and more possibilities being explored.''}